← Heimdall Docs

 Tokens

-There are two grant types:
+There are two types of authentication:

 Audit Logs